shriphani/blog/_src/posts/2020-01-13-polyglot-word-embeddings-discover-language-clusters.md

 ### <u>__A Language Identification System__</u>

-Once the steps above are followed, a value of $k$ chosen and $k$ clusters obtained, human annotators assign a language to each cluster (the dominant language i.e.).
+There are two undiscussed steps - picking a value of $k$, and assigning a language to one of these language clusters.

-Following the steps above, a cluster membership test can be used to assign a language to a test document (embedding).
+The latter is easy to solve - human annotators assign the dominant language in each cluster as that cluster's language.
+A subsequent cluster membership test can be used for a test document.

 What remains to be discussed is picking a good $k$ value for the $k$-Means algorithm.